Vguilhen/dio-challeng-github/javaBasics/JavaBasics.md

 # Java Basics

 ## Class name:

-first letter in uppercase and second letter in lowercase ex:
+The class name should start with a capital letter and use camelCase.

+Example:

 public class MyClass {
 	}